2026-04-01

 Setting Up a Status Page with Miterl

 Miterl connects your monitoring checks directly to a client-facing status view.
-You can pull monitor states via the API and build a branded status page for each client.
+You can fetch a published status page's contents by its slug -- public pages need no authentication.

 -H "Content-Type: application/json"